erjosito/segmentation-iac/README.md

 # Azure Firewall

+We will start the discussion with examples to deploy Azure Firewall, a resource that is centralized in a shared subscription.

 Azure Firewall has a 3-level hierarchy, with some rules and limits (see [Azure Firewall Limits](https://learn.microsoft.com/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-firewall-limits))that will determine the grouping:

 1. Rules: can be application- or network-based